+Let’s start here with OLAP measure definition.
 In comparison to dimensions, measures don’t submit to hierarchies.
-Most often, a measure is a numeric value by which the dimension is detailed or aggregated.
+Most often, OLAP measure meaning is a numeric value by which the dimension is detailed or aggregated.
 It specifies a certain OLAP dimension and answers the “How much…?” question.
 For example, information about totaled bike sales is set out in one of the measures.

 Measures in the cube are clustered according to basic fact tables.
 In other words, facts contain numeric values for data warehouse, and measure groups contain measures for OLAP cube in the same way.
 Measure groups can be arranged in the following ways: